Matthew 1:16-Luke 3:23

 The Bible should be interpreted in the context of its literary style, culture, and history.
 Breaking up genealogies into male and female representations was acceptable in the ancient Near East culture since it was often impolite to speak of women without proper conditions being met: male presence, etc. Therefore, one genealogy might be of Mary and the other of Joseph--even though both mention Joseph.
 In other words, the Mary geneaology was counted "in" Joseph and under his headship.

 Notice that Luke starts with Mary and goes backwards to Adam.
 Matthew starts with Abraham and goes forward to Joseph.
 The intents of the genealogies were obviously different which is clearly seen in their styles.
-Luke was not written to the Jews but Matthew was.
+Luke was not written to the Jews, Matthew was.
 Therefore, Matthew would carry the legal line (from Abraham through David) and Luke the biological one (from Adam through David).
 Also, notice that Luke's first three chapters mention Mary eleven times, hence, the genealogy from her.
-Fourth, notice Luke 3:23, "And when He began His ministry, Jesus Himself was about thirty years of age, being supposedly the son of Joseph, the son of Eli."
-This designation "supposedly" seems to signify the Marian genealogy since it seems to indicate that Jesus is not the biological son of Joseph.
+Fourth, notice Luke 3:23, "And when He began His ministry, Jesus Himself was about thirty years of age, being supposedly the son of Joseph, the son of Eli," This designation "supposedly" seems to signify the Marian genealogy since it seems to indicate that Jesus is not the biological son of Joseph.

 Finally, in the Joseph genealogy is a man named Jeconiah.
-God cursed Jeconiah (also called Coniah)--stating that no descendant of his would ever sit on the throne of David, "For no man of his descendants will prosper sitting on the throne of David or ruling again in Judah."
-(Jer.
+God cursed Jeconiah (also called Coniah), stating that no descendant of his would ever sit on the throne of David, "For no man of his descendants will prosper sitting on the throne of David or ruling again in Judah," (Jer.
 22:30).
 But Jesus, of course, will sit on the throne in the heavenly kingdom.
 The point is that Jesus is not a biological descendant of Jeconiah but through the other lineage--that of Mary.
 Hence, the prophetic curse upon Jeconiah stands inviolate.
 But, the legal adoption of Jesus by Joseph reckoned the legal rights of Joseph to Jesus as a son--not the biological curse.
-This is why we need two genealogies: one of Mary (the actually biological line according to prophecy) and the legal line through Joseph.
+This is why we need two genealogies: one of Mary (the actually biological line according to prophecy), and the legal line through Joseph.

 LUKE--Adam, the father of Seth, the father of Enosh, the father of Cainan, the father of Mahaleleel, the father of Jared, the father of Enoch, the father of Methuselah, the father of Lamech, the father of Noah, the father of Shem, the father of Arphaxad, the father of Cainan, the father of Shelah, the father of Heber, the father of Peleg, the father of Reu, the father of Serug, the father of Nahor, the father of Terah, the father of

-MATTHEW- Abraham, the father of Isaac, the father of Jacob, the father of Judah, the father of Perez, the father of Hezron, the father of Ram, the father of Admin, the father of Amminadab, the father of Nahshon, the father of Salmon, the father of Boaz, the father of Obed, the father of Jesse--the father of
+MATTHEW--Abraham, the father of Isaac, the father of Jacob, the father of Judah, the father of Perez, the father of Hezron, the father of Ram, the father of Admin, the father of Amminadab, the father of Nahshon, the father of Salmon, the father of Boaz, the father of Obed, the father of Jesse--the father of

 (Mary) LUKE David, father of (Joseph) MATTHEW

 |Semein||Joseph Adopted Jesus|

 as his own son giving him